NativeScript/docs-v7/ui/ui-dialogs.md

   console.log("Dialog result: " + r.result + ", text: " + r.text);
 });
 ```
 > The dialog result argument is an object with two properties: result and text (entered text).
-The result property is true if the dialog is closed with the OK button, false if closed with the Cancel button or undefined if closed with a neutral button.
+The result property is __true__ if the dialog is closed with the OK button, __false__ if closed with the Cancel button or undefined if closed with a neutral button.

 ## Login

-**Web-Browser Style**
+**Web browser style**

 ```JavaScript
 var dialogs = require("ui/dialogs");